uboslinux/ubos-docs/source/users/installation.rst

    * Click "New".

-   * Enter a name for the virtual machine, such as "UBOS (green) 1".
+   * Enter a name for the virtual machine, such as "UBOS (red) 1".
      Select Type: "Linux", and Version: "Arch Linux (64 bit)".
 Click "Continue".

    * Select the amount of RAM you want to give it.
 1024MB is a good start, and you can change